lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 implementations that process certificates and CRLs using ML-DSA MUST recognize the corresponding OIDs.
 Encoding rules for ML-DSA signature values are specified in {{oids}}.

+When creating and verifying signatures in scope of this specification (X.509 certificates, CRLs), the optional context string (ctx) parameter as defined in Section 5.2 of {{FIPS204}} is left to its default value: the empty string.

 # ML-DSA Public Keys in PKIX {#ML-DSA-PublicKey}